-All children need a backpack large enough to hold a standard size folder.
-Teachers will place the student's name tag on the child's backpack that will include child's name, classroom teacher and bus numbers.
+All children need a backpack.
+Teachers will place the student name tag on the child's backpack that will include child's name, classroom teacher and bus numbers.
 Make sure that your child's name is on the backpack.

 If, at any time, a family is unable to supply a backpack, lunch box or clothing for their child, please contact the Family and Community Services Coordinator for support.